emissary-ingress/emissary/user-guide/sni.md

    The `TLSContext` resource is typically added to the main Ambassador `service` where global Ambassador configuration is typically stored.

-3. If using multiple certificates, create multiple `TLSContext` resources pointing to each individual certificate.
+3. Create additional `TLSContext` resources pointing to additional certificates as necessary.

 ## Using SNI